Our insurrection will not be televised

 Option 3: Merging of complementary organisations

 The merging of complementary organisations was inspired by the current war in Iran, where the killing of Grand Ayatollah Ali Hosseini Khamenei by the US had minimal implications for the country as a whole, since it favours decentralised, self-governing hierarchies at regional level.
-The strategic merging of complementary organisations should boost the sustainability of NGOs.
+The strategic merging of complementary organisations should boost the sustainability of the cultural sector.

 Option 3